 Renewable energy sources

 SMEs consume energy at every step of their operations, but there are ways to minimise the impact that usage has on the environment.
-Reducing how much energy a business consumes can only do so much, so looking towards more sustainable energy sources and providers can be a next step.
+Reducing how much energy a business consumes can only do so much, so looking towards more sustainable economic growth energy sources and providers can be a next step.

-However, before making this step, SMEs should consider the easier changes they can implement, such as more green modes of transport (using electric vehicles for shipping and transportation) and using renewable energy to power their offices and warehouses (for example, solar panels).
+However, before making this step, SMEs should consider the easier changes they can implement, such as more green deal modes of transport (using electric vehicles for shipping and transportation) and using renewable energy to power their offices and warehouses (for example, solar panels).

 Implementing changes via an ISO 50001 energy management system can make the transition to a circular economy easier.